Skip to main content

 Will my existing equipment work with Auracast?

-It depends.
 Technically speaking, many phones, tablets, etc., built during the last few years already have Bluetooth chipsets that can be firmware upgraded to support Auracast.
-But at the moment, we don’t have a definitive list of which devices will support it at launch or which ones will be updated to support it in the future.
+Unfortunately, this capability is no guarantee that companies will update existing products to do so.

-On the headphone/earbuds/speaker side of the equation, things look murkier.
-Firmware-upgradable chips in these devices certainly exist, but they’re much less common.
+On the headphone/earbuds/speaker side of the equation, things are more complicated.
+Firmware-upgradable chips in these devices exist, but they’re much less common.
 Tons of Bluetooth headphones and earbuds, especially in the lower sub-$100 price range, don’t offer a companion app for iOS or Android, so there’s simply no way to update them even if their chips could handle the new code.

 Hearing aids that use Bluetooth chips are also a prime example of a product that could benefit from Auracast compatibility, but the same caveats apply — some might already have the necessary hardware, but most will not.

-How will I know which devices support Auracast?
+How do I know which devices support Auracast?

-But here’s something to keep in mind: Even though Auracast is being introduced with the new Bluetooth LE Audio standard, it is not a requirement of the LE Audio standard.
-In other words, just because a device says it supports LE Audio, or even the LC3 Bluetooth codec (a new, low-energy, high-quality alternative to SBC), that doesn’t necessarily mean it will support Auracast.
-You’ll need to do your due diligence before you buy.
+But here’s something to keep in mind: Even though Auracast works with the new Bluetooth LE Audio standard, it is not a requirement of the LE Audio standard.
+In other words, just because a device says it supports LE Audio, or even the LC3 Bluetooth codec, that doesn’t necessarily mean it will support Auracast.
+If it doesn’t specifically list Auracast as a feature, be cautious.

 When will we start to see Auracast devices online and in stores?